Personal webpages are self-indulgent by definition. And so, some poems:

 that leads the youth to waste their lives

-on the dreams of their elder statesmen?
+on the dreams of elder statesmen?

 Part III: